-Haridwar is located in Uttarakhand.
+Haridwari sits alongside the Ganges River near Rishikesh, at the base of the Shivalik mountain range in Uttarakhand.
 Trains from major cities all over India stop at Haridwar on their way to Dehradun.
 For those coming from Delhi to Haridwar, it takes a minimum of four hours to get there by train or six hours by road.
-The nearest airport to Haridwar is in Dehradun, 40 kilometers (25 miles) away.
-This makes air travel a less preferable option.

 Winters, from November until February, get cold during the night.
 As a result, the water is chilly, but there's also mist in the air which makes Haridwar particularly scenic at that time of year.

 Haridwar's main attractions are its temples (particularly Mansa Devi temple, where the wish fulfilling goddess resides), ghats (steps leading down to the river), and Ganges River.
 Take a holy dip and cleanse your sins.